arnab7c/notebook/README.md

-# datastructure
+# Python Fresco Course
-Repository for all java codebase & projects
+Notebook for all python fresco handson